-Make your travel spending work for you and continue earning frequent flyer points while you are on holiday
+Make your travel spending work for you and continue earning frequent flyer points while you are away.

-So, you've diligently collected points, and now you're about to take off on that dream overseas holiday.
+So you've diligently collected points and now you're about to take off on that dream holiday overseas.
 Well, like most who catch the travel bug, we're sure you're going to want to plan another trip as soon as this one is finished.

 Whether you have a credit card attached to the Qantas or Velocity frequent flyer program, there are ample ways to keep your points ticking up and north.
 By booking with reward program partners and using your credit card, you can often earn points for the dollars spent as well as the points you get for the actual partnership booking.